MARCY HOGAN GREER » Austin Office »

 Email Marcy »

-Marcy chaired the Texas Bar Appellate Section in 2009-2010 and spearheaded that group’s pro bono program that is currently placing appellate matters for low-income Texans in the Supreme Court of Texas and all of its appellate courts.
-She also served as the Lead Pro Bono Partner with Texas Appleseed on a major project for the Supreme Court focused on improving the lives of foster children in Texas and was awarded the Texas Bar Association’s Frank J. Scurlock Award for Outstanding Legal Services to the Poor in 2011.
-She continues to be active in the community as a Founder for the Center for Women in the Law, Trustee for the Texas Supreme Court Historical Society, Secretary and Board Member for Marathon Kids, Member of the Board of Directors of Texas Appleseed, and a member of the Dell Children’s Council, which raises money for the Dell Children’s Hospital..
+In June 2017, Ms. Greer was awarded the Louise B. Raggio award given by the Texas Bar Association’s Women and the Law Section to recognize an attorney who has actively addressed the needs and issues of women in the legal profession and the community.
+She also served as the Lead Pro Bono Partner with Texas Appleseed on a major project for the Supreme Court of Texas focused on improving the lives of foster children in Texas and was awarded the Texas Bar Association’s Frank J. Scurlock Award for Outstanding Legal Services to the Poor in 2011.
+She continues to be active in the community as a Founder and Executive Committee Member for the Center for Women in Law, President-Elect and Trustee for the Texas Supreme Court Historical Society, member of the Texas Supreme Court Advisory Council on Court Rules, Secretary and Board Member for Marathon Kids, Member of the Board of Directors of Texas Appleseed, and a member of the Dell Children’s Council, which raises money for the Dell Children’s Hospital.
+Marcy is the National Editor of the first and second editions of A Practitioner’s Guide to Class Actions (ABA 2010, 2017).